frappe/frappe/frappe/docs/user/en/guides/basics/writing-tests.md

 ## 2. Running Tests

 This function will build all the test dependencies and run your tests.
 You should run tests from "frappe_bench" folder.
+Without options all tests will be run.

 	bench run-tests